SheffieldML/sheffieldml.github.io/software.md

 {% endif %}
 {% endfor %}

-Some of our software is also available on other pages such as [Neil's software page](http://inverseprobability.com/software.html) and the page of the [Open Data Science Initiative](http://opendsi.cc/software.html).
+Some of our software is also available on other pages such as [Neil's software page](http://inverseprobability.com/software.html) where you can find the original versions of our MATLAB toolbox (which were subdivided: kern, ivm, gp, etc.) and the page of the [Open Data Science Initiative](http://opendsi.cc/software.html).